johnwilsoniv/pyfaceau/README.md

 # pyfaceau

-Pure Python implementation of OpenFace 2.2's Facial Action Unit extraction pipeline.
-Drop-in replacement for OpenFace with no C++ compilation required.
+A python-based implementation of OpenFace 2.2's Facial Action Unit extraction pipeline with an accurate dlib substitute (ptmtcnn, pyclnf).

 **Accuracy: r = 0.97 correlation with C++ OpenFace 2.2**